 2. Connect to the robot: Make sure your robot and the computer have their Bluetooth dongles inserted and that your robot is turned on.
 To connect to the robot enter the following command into the Python shell:

-from myro import \
+python> from Myro import \

-This interaction is shown below (the Myro version number will be different):
+This interaction is shown below: